 CAMPUS SAFETY MODIFICATIONS, HEALTH PROTOCOLS, AND STUDENT LIFE

-Distance is a key line of defense against the spread of infection, so Instructional, administrative and other spaces will be updated to accommodate physical distancing of six feet or more.
-Handwashing will be strongly encouraged and supported with supplies and signage.
-Numerous hand sanitizer stations also will be visible and available inside the entrances of facilities and throughout campus facilities.
-Disinfectant supplies will be available at many locations for the immediate wiping down of common spaces and places such as classroom desks and equipment by individual users.
-Each student, staff, and faculty member will be asked and challenged to be a champion for keeping themselves and others safe, including commitments to science-based practices, such as wearing a face covering, monitoring your own health, avoiding unnecessary travel, and staying home when sick.
-Both travel outside of Maine during the semester and university-sponsored travel will be limited.
-Students or employees who do leave the state at any point during the semester will be required to adhere to the public health testing or quarantine protocols in place at the time of their return.
+Distance is a key line of defense against the spread of infection, so Instructional, administrative and other spaces have been updated to accommodate physical distancing of six feet or more.
+Handwashing is strongly encouraged and supported with supplies and signage.
+Numerous hand sanitizer stations are visible and available inside the entrances of facilities and throughout campus facilities.
+Disinfectant supplies are available at many locations for the immediate wiping down of common spaces and places such as classroom desks and equipment by individual users.
+Each student, staff, and faculty member continue to be asked and challenged to be a champion for keeping themselves and others safe, including commitments to science-based practices, such as wearing a face covering, monitoring your own health, avoiding unnecessary travel, and staying home when sick.
+Both travel outside of Maine during the semester and university-sponsored travel continues to be limited.
+Students or employees who leave the state at any point during the semester will be required to adhere to the public health testing or quarantine protocols in place at the time of their return.